Soultana (Nana) Spyropoulou

 Angeliki Lampiri is a cultural manager with six years professional experience in European festivals, contemporary art exhibitions and European networks’ meetings such as IETM, Culture Action Europe, Peggy Guggenheim Museum, Fabbrica Europa Festival, Festival au Désert Firenze and participation in European projects such as Tandem Europe, “Nostoi -Histoires de retours et d’exodes” and “Mixdoor – New Forms in Mixed Performing Arts Practices”.
-Since 2016 she has worked in Eleusis 2021 as Production Coordinator.
+Since 2016 she has worked in 2023 Eleusis as Director of Cultural Training.
 She studied Cultural and Artistic Events’ Management in Florence and graduated in Finance & Banking Administration from the University of Piraeus.

 Nefeli Maria Mademli

 Public Contracts and Transparency Officer ↘